Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Results and discussion

+The UMAP embedding is primarily influenced by the number of nearest neighbors (n\_neighbors).
+To ensure that the observed bimodality in the FRB population is physically meaningful rather than an artifact of specific parameter tuning, we perform a stability test by varying n\_neighbors from 5 to 25.

+As illustrated in the upper panel of Figure~\ref{fig:figure4}, despite variations in local density, the global separation between the repeating (red) and nonrepeating (blue) populations remains conspicuous and topologically consistent across all tested values.
+To quantify the performance of the unsupervised results, we apply HDBSCAN clustering to each projection and assess the clustering outcome using the recall metric defined in Equation~\ref{equ:recall}.
+The lower panel of Figure~\ref{fig:figure4} demonstrates that the clustering results are highly robust: the repeater-like clusters successfully recover the majority of confirmed repeaters.
+The recall scores consistently exceed 0.90 throughout the hyperparameter range, confirming that the classification of FRBs based on this embedding is statistically stable and insensitive to minor hyperparameter variations.

+Although the classification performance remains robust across the tested n\_neighbors range, we observe variations in the noise fraction and boundary sharpness.
+Consequently, n\_neighbors = 15 is adopted as the reference parameter for the final analysis, as it effectively preserves both local and global data topology and yields the maximum recall of 0.94, thereby maximizing the recovery of repeating FRBs.

-\subsection{Feature Importance}
+\subsection{Feature importance}

-To further elucidate the discriminative mechanism of the machine-learning model in separating repeating and non-repeating FRBs, we perform a systematic analysis of input feature importance using the SHAP (SHapley Additive exPlanations; \citealt{Lundberg2017}) method.
-Grounded in the Shapley value concept from game theory, SHAP quantifies the marginal contribution of each feature to the model's output, thereby revealing its significance at both the global and individual levels.
-Compared to traditional feature importance metrics, SHAP provides more stable and intuitive results, specifically by differentiating how various feature values influence the prediction outcomes.
+To further elucidate the discriminative capability of the machine learning model in separating repeating and nonrepeating FRBs, we perform a systematic analysis of input feature importance using the SHAP (SHapley Additive exPlanations; \citealt{Lundberg2017}) method.
+Based on the Shapley value concept from game theory, SHAP quantifies the marginal contribution of each feature to the model's output, thereby revealing its significance at both the global and individual levels.
+Compared with traditional feature importance metrics, SHAP yields more stable and interpretable results, specifically by differentiating how various feature values influence the prediction outcomes.